Best Enterprise Sales Tools in 2026 (For Complex B2B Deals)

 Best for: Enterprise organizations with dedicated ABM teams and the budget to operationalize intent data across marketing and sales.

-6. Salesforce Sales Cloud: CRM and AI
+6. Salesforce Sales Cloud — Best for CRM and Ecosystem Integration

 Salesforce Sales Cloud remains the enterprise CRM standard, and for good reason.
 Einstein AI now provides predictive lead scoring, opportunity insights, and automated activity capture.
 Agentforce extends this with AI agents that handle prospecting research, meeting preparation, and follow-up drafting.